WhatsApp vs WhatsApp Business: What’s the difference?

 Under the hood both apps have the same architecture and design, and visually the same look and UX.
 The additional features that you get with WhatsApp Business are not an upgrade as such, but make it that bit more useful for businesses.
 These include:

-- Business Profile: With standard WhatsApp you don’t get many options – name, number and a profile photo (or amusing avatar) are about it.
+- Business profile: With standard WhatsApp you don’t get many options – name, number and a profile photo (or amusing avatar) are about it.
 With the Business version you can add all sorts of extra details including your logo, company description, address, and opening hours.
 With a full profile you can probably answer a good chunk of the day-to-day questions that your customers would contact you about.

-- Product Catalogues: Pretty much what is says on the box.
+- Product catalogues: Pretty much what is says on the box.
 This feature enables businesses to present a list of their products within WhatsApp with photos, descriptions, and prices.
 Up to 500 products can be displayed, with easy link sharing to any social channel.

-- Message Reporting: Like any communication channel, it is important for businesses to understand how it is being used and what improvements can be made.
+- Message reporting: Like any communication channel, it is important for businesses to understand how it is being used and what improvements can be made.
 WhatsApp Business gives you detailed stats both on message delivery and the who, when and where of your customer interactions.

 In summary, WhatsApp Business builds on the great features already available in the messaging app that we all know and love.
 It is a great tool for small and local businesses whose customers are keen to connect with them on the channel that is part of their everyday lives.